goplot/goplot/README.md

   `echo "1400" > config/plot_gap.goplot`

-It can be hard to know exactly how to set these to start.
+It can be hard to know exactly how to set your parallel plotting parameters to start.
 The best thing to do is run a single plot as a benchmark and make estimations based on that.
-You can also get ideas from the chia Keybase channels, or consider these values, assuming k=32 size plots and 2 threads per plot, and no limitations on memory or temp drive space:
+You can also get ideas from the chia Keybase channels, or consider the values given below, assuming k=32 size plots and 2 threads per plot, and no significant bottlenecks on memory or SSD temp drive space/performance:

   1. Set max_plots.goplot to 1 parallel plot per physical CPU core
-  2. Assume 36000 second plot time
+  2. Assume 36000 second plot time (10 hours)
   3. Set plot_gap.goplot to: plot_time / max_plots.

+  For example, with a 8 core system you can start with max_plots=8 and plot_gap=4500 for what should be a relatively safe run, and you can modify your configuration over time to find your plotter's sweet spot.

 **Configure cron jobs**